 VBA_Vlookup = WorksheetFunction.VLookup(lookup_value, lookup_array, col_index_no, match_case)

-- Here, we used the WorksheetFunction.VLookup method to perform the VLookup operation and assigned the output in the VBA_Vlookup function.
+- The WorksheetFunction.VLookup method performs the VLookup operation and assigns the output to the VBA_Vlookup function.

 =VBA_Vlookup(B23,Employee_Data,3,FALSE)

-Here, cell B23 represents the Employee ID which is the lookup_value argument in our custom function, Employee_Data is the named range that defined the lookup_array argument, 3 indicates the number of columns of the lookup_array from where we want to return the output, and FALSE indicates that we are looking for an exact match here.
+B23 represents the Employee ID which is the lookup_value argument, Employee_Data is the named range defined as lookup_array argument, 3 is the number of columns in the lookup_array, and FALSE indicates an exact match.

-Subsequently, you will get the Employee Name according to the Employee ID used.
+You will get the Employee Name, according to the Employee ID.

-How to Use VBA VLookup Function with Named Range in Another Workbook in Excel
+How to Use the VBA VLookup Function with a Named Range in Another Workbook in Excel

 Steps: